-About 7 billion people are currently living in this world, and by 2050, it is estimated that this number will rise to 9 billion.
-About 50% of the people who will populate Earth in 2050 are already living today.
-This has become possible because modern production technologies make it easier for all people to live better and healthier lives.
+More than 8 billion people are currently living in this world, and by 2060 this number is estimated to rise to 10 billion.
+Modern production technologies make it easier for all people to live better and healthier lives.
 In particular, advances in food manufacturing technology have contributed significantly to improvements in the quality, functionality and safety of food.

-While dramatic technological advances offer vast opportunities, they also present enormous challenges.
-The efficient and cost-effective production of high-quality food products, which new processing technologies foster, is necessary to meet the needs of a burgeoning global population.
-However, production efficiencies and cost-effectiveness cannot come at the expense of meeting the most stringent of cleanliness and safety requirements for food manufacturing and handling.
+Even more efficient and cost-effective production of high-quality food products is necessary to meet the needs of a growing global population.
+However, efficiency and cost-effectiveness cannot come at the expense of meeting the stringent demands of cleanliness and safety in food manufacturing.
 Ensuring that all of these needs are met requires a very detailed yet broad process know-how.
-The comprehensive process expertise of engineers today must therefore be in sync with the food processing industry’s need to ensure that products are produced with the highest level of efficiency, hygiene and safety.
+Comprehensive process expertise must be in sync with the food processing industry’s need to ensure production with the highest level of efficiency, hygiene and safety.

-Optimizing cleaning processes in a processing plant is one important way to accomplish these goals.
-As an example, GEA engineers worked closely with a well known manufacturer of bakery products to find effective solutions to the challenges of cleaning the operation’s flour silos.
+Optimizing cleaning performance in a processing plant is one important way to accomplish these goals.
+As an example, GEA engineers worked closely with a well-known manufacturer of bakery products, finding effective solutions to the challenges of cleaning the customer’s flour silos.

 Flour Silos: A Cleaning Challenge

 The bakery products made by our customer are produced to the highest quality standards and in compliance with today’s ecological and economic requirements.
 The hygienic standards in the process demand a high level of cleanliness of all systems and machine components connected to food processes.
 In order to optimize this cyclically repeated process, the customer’s quality assurance staff requested an advanced cleaning system for the interior cleaning of their flour storage silos.